Olokun: Santería

 Olokun is an orisha in the religion of Santería.
 Olokun is an androgynous orisha, meaning Olokun is a man and a woman, depending on if it is the Olokun of Ifá or the Olokun of Ocha.

-Pataki
+Pataki (story)

-According to The Book Of Ifá, Olokun became enraged and rose to the surface.
+According to the Odu Ifa, Olokun became enraged and rose to the surface.
 As Olokun did this to drown the humans, the orishas went to Orunmila to ask him what to do.
 Orunmila told them that Ogun needed to create the longest chain he could possibly create.
 It was ultimately Obatala who had the responsibility of imprisoning Olokun in their domain.
 Knowing this, Obatala went to Ogun and asked him to make the chain and so he did.
-Obatala then went down into the ocean and trapped Olokun with it.
+Obatala then went down from Ọrun into the ocean and trapped Olokun with it.